AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 * Customers/Users
 * System software
 * System clock
+* System calendar

 ## Preconditions
+* Precondition 1: The user must be logged in to their acount.
-* Precondition 1: The user must be within a valid project.
+* Precondition 2: The user must be within a valid project.
 * Precondition 2: The user should enter a valid task name in the text field.
 * Precondition 3: The user should enter a valid due date in the format MM/DD/YYYY.